bevry-archive/documentation/taskgroup/01-docs/01-guide.html.md

 ### TaskGroup

-Often at times, we want to execute multipe things and wait for the completion.
+Often at times, we want to execute multiple things and wait for the completion.
 TaskGroup makes this easy with the other class, `TaskGroup`.

 We simply create a `TaskGroup` and add our Tasks to it!